yrnmalone0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **13-print_float** -  Prints a number with two decimal places, followed by a new line.

 **100-decimal_to_hexadecimal** - Converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL.

+**101-rot13** - Encodes and decodes text using the rot13 encryption.
+Assume ASCII.